PopeJuliusII/leetcode/Problem 278 - First Bad Version/explanation.md

 ### Solution 1: Explanation

-This solution implements a variation on binary search.
+This solution implements a variation of binary search.
 Note two things - a bad version always exists, and `right` always points to a bad version.
 The original search space is covered by [`left`, `right`].
 If `mid` is